geo-tp/Ultimate-Remote/README.md

 [MakeHex](https://github.com/probonopd/MakeHex) : IR signals are generated using an adapted version of MakeHex.

-[Flipper-IRDB](https://github.com/Lucaslhm/Flipper-IRDB) : This project is compatible is the flipper-IRDB file format.
+[Flipper-IRDB](https://github.com/Lucaslhm/Flipper-IRDB) : To extend the supported remotes profiles (download and unzip on SD card).

+[Other-Flipper-IRDB](ttps://github.com/sasiplavnik/Flipper-IRDB) : To extend even further (download and unzip on SD card).